petecheng/Time2Graph/docs/README.md

 ### Extracting Time-aware Shapelets

-Formally,  a shapelet $v$ is a segment that is representative of a certain class.
-More precisely, it can separate $T$ into two smaller sets, one that is close to $v$ and another far from $v$ by some specific criteria, such that for a time series classification task, positive and negative samples can be put into different groups.
+Formally,  a shapelet *v* is a segment that is representative of a certain class.
+More precisely, it can separate *T* into two smaller sets, one that is close to $v$ and another far from *v* by some specific criteria, such that for a time series classification task, positive and negative samples can be put into different groups.
 The criteria can be formalized as

 $$\mathcal{L} = -g(S_{pos}(v, T), S_{neg}(v, T))$$

-where $S_{*}(v, T)$ denotes the set of distances with respect to a specific group $T_{*}$, and the function g takes two finite sets as input, returns a scalar value to indicate how far these two sets are, and it can be *information gain*, or some dissimilarity measurements on sets, i.e., *KL* divergence.
+where *S(v, T)​* denotes the set of distances with respect to a specific group ​*T\**, and the function *g* takes two finite sets as input, returns a scalar value to indicate how far these two sets are, and it can be *information gain*, or some dissimilarity measurements on sets, i.e., *KL* divergence.

 To capture the shapelet dynamics, We define two factors for quantitatively measuring the timing effects of shapelets at different levels.
-Specifically, we introduce the *local factor* $w_n$ to denote the inner importance of the $n^{th}$ element of a particular shapelet, then the distance between a shapelet $v$ and a segment $s$ is redefined as
+Specifically, we introduce the *local factor* *w_n*​ to denote the inner importance of the *n-th* element of a particular shapelet, then the distance between a shapelet *v* and a segment *s* is redefined as

 $$\hat{d}(v, s|w) = \tau(v, s | a^*, w) = (\sum\nolimits_{k=1}^{p}\ w_{a^*_1(k)} \cdot (v_{a^*_1(k)} - s_{a^*_2(k)})^2)^{\frac{1}{2}}$$

-where $a^*$ refers to the best alignment for *DTW distance.
+where *a\*​* refers to the best alignment for DTW distance.
 On the other hand, at a *global level*, we aim to measure the timing effects across segments on the discriminatory power of shapelets.
 It is inspired from the intuition that shapelets may represent totally different meaning at different time steps, and it is straightforward to measure such deviations by adding segment-level weights.
-Formally, we set a *global factor* $u_m$ to capture the cross-segments influence, then the distance between a shapelet $v$ and a time series $t$ can be rewritten as
+Formally, we set a *global factor* *u_m*​ to capture the cross-segments influence, then the distance between a shapelet *v* and a time series *t* can be rewritten as

 $$\hat{D}(v, t | w, u) = \min\nolimits_{1\le k \le m} u_k \cdot \hat{d}(v, s_k | w)$$

-Then given a classification task, we establish a supervised learning method to select the most important time-aware shapelets and learn corresponding timing factors $w_i$ and $u_i$ for each shapelet $v_i$.
-In particular, we have a pool of segments as shapelet candidates that selected from all subsequences, and a set of time series $T$ with labels.
-For each candidate $v$, we have the following objective function:
+Then given a classification task, we establish a supervised learning method to select the most important time-aware shapelets and learn corresponding timing factors *w_i* and *u_i* for each shapelet *v_i*.
+In particular, we have a pool of segments as shapelet candidates that selected from all subsequences, and a set of time series *T​* with labels.
+For each candidate *v*, we have the following objective function:

 $$\hat{\mathcal{L}} = -g(S_{pos}(v, T), S_{neg}(v, T)) + \lambda ||w|| + \epsilon ||u||$$

-and after learning the timing factors from shapelet candidates separately, we select the top $K$ shapelets with minimal loss as our final time-aware shapelets.
+and after learning the timing factors from shapelet candidates separately, we select the top *K* shapelets with minimal loss as our final time-aware shapelets.

 ### Constructing Shapelet Evolution Graph